3 Easy Tips for a Home DIY Plumbing Inspection

 Another area to check is the floor drains.
 A missing clean-out plug can let sewer gas into the home.
 Poor drainage in a floor drain, whether in the bathroom or laundry room, may indicate a clog or something worse.

 Check the exposed pipe for signs of damage or corrosion.
 Look for leaks or weak seals at the joints.
 If the pipes are insulated, then wet or flaking insulation indicates there’s a leak underneath.
 If you have access panels around the bathtub, take off the panel and make sure the drain and shower pipes aren’t leaking.

 While you’re at it, don’t forget the pipes under the kitchen sink.
 Fill up the kitchen sink with water, pull all the stoppers, and turn on the garbage disposal, if you have one.
 All the water flowing through the drain could reveal leaks you would otherwise miss – including ones in the garbage disposal itself.
 If water backs up on the side of the sink that doesn’t have a garbage disposal, the problem could be sediment in the pipes.
 That generally requires a plumber, since you usually have to replace the drains, in this case.

 A do it yourself plumbing inspection takes a little time, but it can save you from major mishaps and repairs down the line.
-The potential savings on your water bill and future repair bills is a bonus.
+The potential savings is a bonus on your water bill and future repair bills.

 Hazard Prevention; 6 Top DIY Tips for Your Home